DIGITALA STRATEGIER, PULL MARKETING, REFERENSER & CASE | READING TIME: 3 MINUTES | 15 SEPTEMBER

 Google: The new purchasing habits are here to stay

 The recent digital trend in B2B purchasing is here to stay.
-A study conducted by Google researched the recent changes in purchasing behavior – how consumers’ perceptions of purchasing channels have changed during the pandemic and how they felt about them going forward.
+A Google study researched the recent changes in purchasing behavior – how consumers’ perceptions of purchasing channels have changed during the pandemic and how they felt about them going forward.
 The results are not surprising: buyers do their own research online and prefer to use digital channels.

 The preference for digital purchasing processes is expected to stick.
 Not adapting, and sticking to old processes can have disastrous effects on the company’s long-term results.
 On a global scale, digitalization is affecting buying behavior in an increasing amount of industries and demographics, which companies need to adapt to if they want to sell.